-take stock of before your very eyes
+before your very eyes

-open your eyes wide scattered to the four winds
+scattered to the four winds

-look furtively face-to-face
+face-to-face

-see someone in their true colours without a shadow of a doubt take a close look to the naked eye only have eyes for be blindingly obvious
+without a shadow of a doubt

+to the naked eye

+be blindingly obvious

 Auditory Learners

 General Observations

 - They are often referred to as talkers and are seldom quiet.
 They tell jokes and tall tales and are full of excuses for why something isn't done. - They follow oral instructions easily. - They may have difficulty with written work and copying.
 They often have rather poor handwriting and may draw badly.
 They have trouble reproducing figures and letters they have seen, and they generally have poor visual memory. - They remember spoken words or ideas quite well.
 They may answer better when questions are explained to them verbally compared to when they must read them. - They like musical and rhythmic activities. - They tend to memorize easily, and they often know all the words to songs. - They may appear physically awkward.
 They often have a poor perception of space and may get lost in unfamiliar surroundings. - They often have poor perception of time and space and often do not keep track of time easily. - They often have mixed laterality (left hand right footed).